linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 Fitting the ellipse
 ^^^^^^^^^^^^^^^^^^^^

-Now, with all the chords in place we can use some mathematical methods to fit an ellipse to its extremes.
-Clicking on the fitting you'll be greeted with a lot of fields.
-To describe an ellipse it needs 5 parameters.
-Those are in this coordinate F center, G center, Equatorial radius, Oblateness and Position Angle.
-For each of those we need an initial guess as the algorithm will try to converge on the best fit parameters.
-Note that a bad guess parameter can lead to basically divergence.
+Now, with all the chords in place, we can use some mathematical methods to fit an ellipse to its extremes.
+To describe an ellipse, it needs five parameters.
+Those are in this coordinate F center, G center, Equatorial radius, Oblateness, and Position Angle.
+We need an initial guess for each of those as the algorithm will try to converge on the best fit parameters.
+Note that a lousy guess parameter can lead to divergence.

 It is also interesting to set the shadow solutions for ellipses within 3-sigma.
 We have also generated some chi-squared plots for each parameter.